BOTTICELLI’S VENUS AND PRIMAVERA JOINED AS A DIPTYCH

 - The same cannot be said of the bottom of the Venus where there is ample room to complete all details.
 Thus, the images can be joined simply by aligning the bases or bottom edges.

 - Aligning the paintings at the bottom results in the eyes of the central Venus figures, and the heads of the winged figures, aligning on the same horizon.
 It is true, the painted horizon we see on the Venus is slightly higher than a horizon visible only between the first two trees on the left side of the Primavera.
-However, the Primavera is more properly described as an picture without a visible horizon, so this minor discrepancy may be overlooked.
+On the one hand the Primavera is more properly described as an picture without a visible horizon, so this minor discrepancy may be overlooked.
+On the other, the two spaces between tree trunks where the Primavera shows the sky down to the level of the waist of the male figure cloaked in red—the first and fourth gaps in the trees counting from the left—can simply be checked for signs of retouching.
+If overpainting is present then the issue is resolved.

-- A new overall composition comes into view from joining the two panels.
-This accords to one of the most important design tenets of classicism: the whole is greater than the sum of the pats.
+- A new overall composition results from joining the two panels.
+This is probably the single deciding factor revealing the intention of creating a diptych.
+It accords to the most important tenet of classicism: the whole is greater than the sum of the parts.
 Achieving this result is the raison d’être for the diptych.
 It proves ‘intention’.

-- Most importantly, the awkward imbalance characteristic of each of the two pictures—the winged figures entering from the left and the right respectively, with nothing to balance them on the opposite side—is finally resolved once the paintings are joined.
-Now the winged pagan gods frame the diptych one entering from the left, the other from the right.
+- Just as importantly, the awkward imbalance characteristic of each of the two pictures when considered individually dissolve when the diptych is joined.
+In the individual compositions winged figures enter—respectively one from the left and the other from right—with nothing to balance them on the opposite side.
+This is unconscionable in classical art.
+Arranged as a matched pair the winged pagan gods frame the diptych one entering from the left, the other from the right, leading our attention to the center of the composition.
+The arrangement as a diptych also resolves the awkward placement of the only human male figure on the left side of the Primavera.
+Paired with the Venus the male figure is given to occupy the center and most important part of the composition.
 This too speaks to a fundamental concern in Renaissance design: symmetria.

 - The land mass in the Venus is filled out as a round orange grove when the panels are joined creating a dramatic panoramic effect.

 - A 1:2 relationship is represented between sea (1) and terra firma (2) in the diptych.
 That too is new.
 It reverses the proportions in the Venus when seen alone.
 In the Venus the sea occupies two-thirds of the composition and the land one-third.
-This reversal of properties is another clever ploy for an age obsessed with expressing mathematical ratios and proportions in design.
+This reversal of properties is another clever ploy for an age obsessed with expressing proportions as mathematical ratios in design.

-- The underside of the tree canopy flows uninterrupted from left to right.
+- The underside of the tree canopy flows uninterrupted from left to right and back again.
 The proportions of the tree trunks and scale of the trees is also consistent across the two images.

 - Over time the Venus has lightened and the Primavera has darkened in tone.
 The darkening is reported as taking place in the tree canopy.
 The lightening in the sea and sky.
 Yet, one presumes skin tones and all other pigments and color values will have been affected contributing to the sense of discontinuity between the pair.

 - The shore line in the Venus rises all the way to the horizon.
-In the Primavera the horizon is lower, about waist height to the male figure.
-In plain point of fact what we are confronted with here is a more developed understanding of representation of space in perspective view.
-The landscape in the Venus lacks pictorial credibility where the “teeth” of land project from the mandible created by the outstretched, flowing cloak.
-Furthermore, in the Primavera the horizon is visible in just one ‘cell’—in the space between the first two tree trunks on the left side.
-And this area of the panel looks different from all the rest.
+As pointed out in No. 3 above, in the Primavera the horizon is lower, about waist height to the male figure.
+The problem may be resolved simply if the Primavera is analyzed and overpainting is discovered in the two small areas indicated.
+This is likely since this area of the panel looks brighter from the rest.
+In plain point of fact what we are confronted with here are problems with the representation of space in perspective view.
+The landscape in the Venus lacks pictorial credibility where it is rendered as so many “teeth” projecting from the left of the outstretched, flowing cloak.

 - There are plants growing along the right edge of the Venus that are not continued in the left edge of the Primavera.

-- At the interface—as we have it today—a tree trunk is joined and made whole from slices that on corresponding edges of each picture.
-That in itself would be proof suggesting a triptych.
+- At the interface between the two panels—as we have it today—a tree trunk is joined and made whole from slices that are painted on the corresponding edges of each picture.
+That in itself would be conclusive proof for the diptych.
 However, the halved tree in the Venus continues almost to the base of the painting.
 Whereas the corresponding half in the Primavera ends much higher up, somewhere above the knee of the male figure.

 - The water at the feet of the right figure in the Venus does not appear to flow into the Primavera.